KLayout/klayout/macbuild/ReadMe.md

-Relevant KLayout version: 0.26.7
+Relevant KLayout version: 0.26.9

 # 1. Introduction
-This directory **`macbuild`** contains different files required for building KLayout (http://www.klayout.de/) version 0.26.1 or later for different 64-bit Mac OSXs including:
+This directory **`macbuild`** contains different files required for building KLayout (http://www.klayout.de/) version 0.26.1 or later for different 64-bit Mac OSXs, including:
 * El Capitan  (10.11)
 * Sierra      (10.12)
 * High Sierra (10.13)
 * Mojave      (10.14)
-* Catalina    (10.15)
+* Catalina    (10.15) : the primary development environment
+* Big Sur     (11.0)  : under development for the future support

 # 2. Qt5 Frameworks
-By default, Qt frameworks are "Qt5" from MacPorts (https://www.macports.org/) which is usually located under:
+By default, the Qt framework is "Qt5" from MacPorts (https://www.macports.org/), which is usually located under:
 ```
 /opt/local/libexec/qt5/
 ```

-Alternatively, you can use "Qt5" from Homebrew (https://brew.sh/) which is usually located under:
+Alternatively, you can use "Qt5" from Homebrew (https://brew.sh/), which is usually located under:
 ```
 /usr/local/opt/qt/
 ```

    OR

-"Qt5" from Anaconda3 (https://www.anaconda.com/) which is usually located under:
+"Qt5" from Anaconda3 (https://www.anaconda.com/), which is usually located under:
 ```
 $HOME/opt/anaconda3/pkgs/qt-{version}
 ```